MohdIntikhab/sigma-demo/README.md

 # sigma-demo
-This is a for demo of Git and GitHub
+This is  for demo of Git and GitHub.